 Security Features

-The Trezor Safe 3 is built with a strong emphasis on both physical and digital security, making it a reliable choice for safeguarding your crypto assets.
+Trezor Safe 3 emphasizes physical and digital security, making it a dependable option for protecting your crypto assets.
 At its core is a Secure Element (EAL6+ certified) chip, which provides hardware-level protection against physical attacks and unauthorized access.
 This chip securely stores sensitive data like private keys, ensuring they never leave the device.
 This is a significant upgrade from the older Trezor Model One, which does not include a secure element.

 To further enhance security, the Safe 3 supports PIN and passphrase protection, both entered directly on the device to prevent exposure to malware on connected computers.
-The passphrase acts as an additional layer of encryption, creating hidden wallets that remain inaccessible without the correct phrase—even if the recovery seed is compromised.
+A passphrase adds encryption, creating hidden wallets that stay secure even if the recovery seed is compromised.

 The device also features tamper-evident packaging and a durable, tamper-resistant casing, helping users detect any unauthorized interference before first use.
 For backup and recovery, the Safe 3 supports 12-, 20-, and 24-word recovery phrases, and is compatible with Shamir Backup for advanced redundancy.